 In an exposed fixture such as an outdoor flood light, most of us think of this.
 But it'll pay you in terms of the life of the bulb and the ease of replacing it to do the same with your porch light.
 If you're having trouble finding a standard bulb that's rated for outdoor use, check the fine print on some appliance bulbs.
 If it can survive in a freezer or an oven, it can probably survive outdoors.

 Don't Overlamp a Fixture

 Most fixtures, indoor or outdoor, will have a sticker or label that says "Maximum Wattage: 60W", or 75W or 100W.
 Whatever it says, respect that.
 It's there to keep you from putting in a light bulb that will overheat the wiring in the fixture, which will damage the insulation on the wires.
-What does matter, BTW, is the actual wattage of the bulb -- not the "incandescent equivalent."
-If you're putting a CFL bulb in a fixture with a 60W rating, for example, you can use one... that draws any amount of power up to 60W (which would put out more light than a 200W incandescent bulb).
+What matters most is the actual wattage of the bulb -- not the "incandescent equivalent."
+If you're putting a CFL bulb in a fixture with a 60W rating, for example, you can use one that... draws any amount of power up to 60W (which would put out more light than a 200W incandescent bulb).

 04 of 11